-This project is an ATtiny85 based mini Weather Station that displays temperature, humidity, and pressure via four 7-segment LED displays.
+This project will show you how to build an ATtiny85 based mini Weather Station that displays temperature, humidity and pressure using four easy to read 7-segment LEDs.

 This sketch requires a version of the Wire library that is compatible with the ATtiny85 for the I2C communication to work with the BME-280 sensor.
-I used the ATTinyCore arduino core by Spence Konde which has a version of the Wire library that works with the ATtiny85 and was able to use the standard Adafruit_BME280 library to pull data from the BME-280.
-You can install ATTinyCore putting the board manager URL in the Arduino IDE preferences:
+I used the ATTinyCore arduino core by Spence Konde which has a version of the Wire library that works with the ATtiny85.
+I was able to use the standard Adafruit_BME280 library to pull data from the BME-280.
+You can install ATTinyCore by putting the board manager URL in the Arduino IDE preferences:

 Set the board to the ATtiny85 chip at 1Mhz (internal).